helsinki-systems/wp4nix/README.md

 You can set the `COMMIT_LOG`, if you want commit logs to be generated.
 This is used by the `ci` script.

+The amount of workers defaults to 32 unless you are running in debug mode which can be enabled by setting `DEBUG=1`, this can be overridden with the `WORKERS` environment variable.

+The parameters `-l`, `-p`, `-t`, `-pl`, `-tl` can be used to specify a comma-separated list of packages to fetch.
+The default is to fetch all of them.

 ---

 The `ci` script is run daily by our CI and updates all categories.